Art gallery exhibition with a blue wall featuring artist names and colorful paintings displayed.

 EXHIBITION DESCRIPTION

 Theo Wujcik was a Detroit-born artist, educator, master printer and painter known for his innovative techniques.
-He moved to Tampa in 1970 to direct Graphicstudio at USF, where he taught for three decades while creating artwork in rhythm with Ybor City’s nightlife.
-Widely collected and exhibited throughout the United States, he remained a vital force in the Tampa Bay art scene until his death in 2014.
+He moved to Tampa in 1970 to become shop director of Graphicstudio at USF, where he taught for three decades while creating artwork in rhythm with Tampa’s early underground music scene and Ybor City’s alternative dance clubs.
+Collected and exhibited both nationally and internationally, he remained a vital force in the Tampa Bay art scene until his death in 2014.

 Section Header